cfrbal/ezcolors/README.md

 A simple, lightweight Python module for adding ANSI color and style codes to terminal output with minimal effort and zero dependencies.

-Color your prints/terminal logs in the most easy, modular, straightforward way possible!
+Color your prints and terminal logs in an easy, modular, and straightforward way!

-## Why are there no explicit function declarations?
+## Why Metaprogramming?

-Honestly?
-I just wanted to play around with some metaprogramming.
-Is it the best solution?
-Maybe not.
-Was it fun?
-YES. ç

-Either way, I provided a function to generate all of the declarations, in case you want a more "traditional" approach.
+This module uses metaprogramming to dynamically generate the color/style functions from a list of ANSI codes.
+This was partly an exploration of Python's dynamic features, but it also makes adding new styles very simple – just add the code to the internal list, and the corresponding function becomes available automatically.

 ## Features

-*   **Easy to Use:** Simple function calls like `blue("text")` or `bold(warning("message"))`.
+*   **Easy to Use:** Simple function calls like `okblue("text")` or `bold(warning("message"))`.
 *   **Zero Dependencies:** Uses only standard Python features.
 *   **Dynamic Generation:** Functions are automatically generated from defined ANSI codes, making extension easy.
 *   **Comprehensive Codes:** Includes common styles, standard foreground/background colors, and bright foreground/background colors.